We are a small, peaceful, inspiring, supportive and sacred place for lovers of the Earth and healthy living.

 In addition, the following is the main project which, with your help, we will bring to fruition this year:

 Finishing the Gathering Hall.
-The gathering hall is almost done and needs to get buttoned up for the winter.
-The building needs an insulated roof, insulation on the walls, a wood stove, proper wood stove piping, an exterior door and three windows.
-A drainage system must be installed as soon as possible to protect the building from ice heaves that might get caused by underground water freezing.
-We have a carpenter/architect on board ready to do and oversee the work.
+The gathering hall is almost done.
+The building needs an insulated roof, insulation on the walls, a wood stove and proper wood stove piping.
 Once the building is finished, it will be able to house visiting artists and other cultural creatives, leaders, healers, teachers and those needing retreat.
 The gathering hall will also host community celebrations and gatherings involving food and families.
 Right now, Mahalo Art Center has no place for indoor gatherings that involve food and children.
 (The temple is available for a variety of purposes, but messy foods and family fun are not appropriate in there.)

 Thank you for your support.
 Your prayers of thankfulness for all needs being met and the most beautiful dreams coming true are most appreciated.
 Please send your tax-deductible donations to Mahalo Art Center, 972 Western Avenue, Brattleboro, VT, 05301, or send money via PayPal, below.